20 FAQs people ask about starting a business.

 - What are the advantages of forming a limited company?

-- When would it be better to set up business as a partnership?
+- When should I set my business up as a partnership?

 - Is it worth setting up a limited liability partnership?

-- What do I do if I want to be in business as a sole trader?
+- What must I do if I want to trade as a sole trader?

 - What happens if I just start a business without officially setting up as a sole trader, partnership or company?